 Subtract your age from 110 or even 120 to calculate your equity holding.

-The more aggressive versions of the rule account for the fact that as lifespans increase we will need our portfolios to stick around longer, too, and that often means a stronger dose of equities is required.
+The more aggressive versions of the rule account for the fact that as lifespans increase we will need our portfolios to stick around longer, too.
+That often means a stronger dose of equities is required.

 Following this rule of thumb enables you to defuse your reliance on risky assets as retirement age approaches.